pgroonga/pgroonga.github.io/reference/operators/semantic-distance-v2.md

 ## Summary

-`<&@*>` operator calculates the distance between texts.
+`<&@*>` operator computes the semantic distance between texts.

-You can determine that texts are semantically closer when the value is smaller.
+A smaller value indicates that the texts are more semantically similar.

 ## Syntax